 Optimized for displaying a list of documents, as the name implies.
 It differs from a regular list in that it does not simply fetch a list of documents on load, but also keeps that list up to date with any changes: documents that match its filter that are deleted will disappear, newly created documents will appear, and changes to the titles will be reflected in real-time.

-A document list is given a GROQ-filter, and then builds an optimized query based on the filter and ordering selected for the pane.
-It then implements an "infine scrolling" pattern that lazy-loads the properties needed to display the documents visible on screen.
+A document list is given a GROQ-filter and then builds an optimized query based on the filter and the pane ordering.
+It then implements an "infinite scrolling" pattern that lazy-loads the properties needed to display the screen's documents.

 A document type list is a subset of a document list, which collects documents where the